* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 Do teachers that are employed by districts/BOCES on a 110 day contract have to be evaluated annually?

-Yes, all licensed staff, except for BOCES employees who are employed less than six weeks must be evaluated annually.
-The spirit of this requirement is to ensure that all students have effective teachers, all teachers have effective leaders, and all staff gets meaningful feedback about their practice in order to continuously improve.
+Yes, all licensed staff, except for BOCES employees who are employed less than six weeks, must be evaluated annually.
+The spirit of this requirement is to ensure that all students have effective teachers, all teachers have effective leaders, and all staff is provided meaningful feedback about their practice in order to continuously improve.

 How will all other individuals who perform unique and specialized roles be evaluated?

-CDE’s initial thoughts and high level guidance for districts regarding how to evaluate individuals serving in a dual or specialized role for the 2013-14 school year can be accessed here.
+CDE has created high level guidance for districts regarding how to evaluate individuals serving in a dual or specialized role.
 This is not a fully comprehensive document but, rather, offers ideas and points of consideration for districts as they identify and implement the tenets of S.B.
 10-191.
 This guidance may be revised as we learn more about what works best for districts.

 School Districts and Accountability for Implementing a New Evaluation System